kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/aws-ha/docs/06-controlplane.md

 1. Boot the first control plane using the IP address of the load balancer as the control plane endpoint

-    Set a shell versiable to the IP of the loadbalancer
+    Set a shell variable to the IP of the loadbalancer

     ```bash
     LOADBALANCER=$(dig +short loadbalancer)